iannesbitt/readgssi/README.md

-# radartools
+# readgssi.m

-A suite of tools to aid processing of GSSI GPR data.
-Development ongoing, email ian.nesbitt@maine.edu for info
+A tool intended to read binary GSSI ground-penetrating radar (GPR) data in matlab.
+Developed by Gabe Lewis at Dartmouth College